arta/react-manually/README.md

 Stub out HTMLWebpackPlugin configuration - require its constructor function, create an instance of it, to host the plugin's configuration object.
 Configure our instance of the plugin.
 Add it to our webpack's module's exports.

+Add a `build` script to `package.json`

+(Also, install omitted `webpack-cli` (included it in the original install above where it belongs), uninstall outdated babel, and re-install & reconfigure scoped babel.
+Btw, babel can also be configured directly in `webpack.config.js`, see js-for-dinosaurs.)